jeffpar/pcjs.v1/devices/pc8080/machine/vt100/debugger/README.md

 From "PART 2: SET-UP MODE", p.
 2-6, of the VT100 Technical Manual (July 1982):

 > Unlike most terminals, the VT100 does not use switches or jumpers to individually turn the built-in terminal features on or off.
-Instead, the VT100 uses a nonvolatile memory (NVR) that always remembers what features have been selected, as if a swiitch had been set.
+Instead, the VT100 uses a non-volatile memory (NVR) that always remembers what features have been selected, as if a switch had been set.

 > Selection and storage of built-in terminal features is performed in a special mode of operation called SET-UP mode.
 When you enter SET-UP mode, the status of features stored in temporary memory shows on the screen.
 You can then change the